HefeiQ/hefeiq.github.io/_interview/phone-interview-uwlax.md

 - Second, I offer extra support for those who are less prepared.
 For example, I hold additional review sessions to give more guidance and help them build the foundational knowledge they need.
 For students who can't be on campus often, I use online discussion sections so they can ask questions after class.

 - Lastly, I encourage peer-to-peer learning in the classroom by promoting collaboration and exchanging diverse perspectives.
 By giving group projects, creating study groups, and fostering a supportive learning environment, students can learn from each other and develop essential skills like communication, problem-solving, and teamwork.
-This approach has been effective in my course.

 **How to involve undergraduate student in your research?**